sumitborhade/spring-cloud-microservices/ms-eureka-server/README.md

 server.port=8761

 # eureka by default will register itself as a client.
 So, we need to set it to false.
 # What's a client server?
-See other microservices (image, gallery, auth, etc).
+See other microservices (ms-producer, ms-consumer etc).
 eureka.client.register-with-eureka=false
 eureka.client.fetch-registry=false
 ````